 across the IUP campus will be used for commencement parking at no charge.
 The majority of parking will be available off of Wayne Avenue or Oakland Avenue.
 Parking attendants will direct drivers to available lots and parking spaces in the area.

 Complimentary shuttle bus service will be available from 5:00 to 10:00 p.m. on May 11 and from 7:30 a.m. to 4:30 p.m. on May 12 to provide transportation from and to the public parking areas.

 The Indigo Shuttle Service Route Shout application is available

 for downloading for real-time access to the shuttle schedules.

 Parking and shuttle maps are available on the Commencement website.

-about commencement parking, call the IUP Parking and Visitors Services office
+For questions about commencement parking, call the IUP Parking and Visitors Services office at 724-357-8748.

 available on the IUP Commencement website.